egeozin/Silent-Game/README.md

 The link for the game: https://design-game.herokuapp.com

-	This project is designed with: Node + Express + Mongo + D3 + Handlebars .
+	This project is designed with:

+	Node.js as Javascript runtime environment +
+	Express as web framework for Node.js +
+	Mongo for database +
+	D3 for board interface, board visualizations and plots + Handlebars as template library .

 # The Silent Game
 ### Understanding Visual and Social Cognition